JakeC007/3dpointViz/README.md

 ## Fisrt Time Setup
 1. Open the viz.py file and look for the varaible `filename`
 2. Modify this string to naviage to the folder your files are stored in
-3. _(Optional)_ comment out `pNum` to skip the participant section (this was built for a specfic purpose and probably won't be relevant to your needs)
 4. In a unix shell navigate to the folder where viz.py is stored 4a.
 Type in `$chmod +x viz.py` to give the file exacutable permissions